As well as an application form there are a number of other documents and considerations before you submit your resource consent application.

 - an Assessment of Effects on the Environment

-- other supporting documents relevant to your particular proposal, for example, written approval from affected neighbours
+- other supporting documents relevant to your particular proposal, for example, written approval from affected neighbours, certificate of title

 - an assessment of how your proposal fits with the objectives and policies in the District Plan and the purpose of the Resource Management Act (note: this is usually not needed for straightforward applications)